mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 correctly you should see the login screen and panel showing a randomly generated admin password.

-Note: Background tasks and scheduled tasks will not run when using the test server.
+Background tasks and scheduled tasks will not run when using the test server.

+The ``runserver`` command is only meant for testing, do not use in a production server.

+Note that the default IP address, 127.0.0.1, is not accessible from other machines on your network.
+To make your test server viewable to other machines on the network, use its own IP address (e.g. 192.168.2.1) or 0.0.0.0 or :: (with IPv6 enabled).

+You can provide an IPv6 address surrounded by brackets (e.g. [200a::1]:8000).
+This will automatically enable IPv6 support.

 Production use
 ==============

-After making sure everything is running correctly, stop the `runserver` command.
+After making sure everything is running correctly, stop the ``runserver`` command.
 Deploy **Mayan EDMS** using the webserver of your preference.
 For more information on deployment instructions and examples, checkout Django's official documentation on the topic https://docs.djangoproject.com/en/1.7/howto/deployment/